ohmg-dev/about-oim/docs/guides/georeferencing.md

----
-sidebar_position: 2
----

-# Georeference a Document
+# Using the georeferencing interface

 "Georeferencing" is the process that embeds geospatial metadata into a historical map, allowing it to be integrated into modern web maps or other GIS software.